Holsworthy

 Holsworthy's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Private health cover was found to be very high at approximately 57% of the total population (~3,182 people), compared to 59.9% across Greater Sydney.
-The most common medical conditions were asthma and mental health issues, impacting 7.1 and 5.4% of residents respectively.
+Private health cover was found to be very high at approximately 57% of the total population (~3,153 people), compared to 59.9% across Greater Sydney.
+The most common medical conditions in the area were asthma and mental health issues, impacting 7.1 and 5.4% of residents respectively.
 78.9% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
 Working-age residents had low chronic condition prevalence.
-The area has 7.2% of residents aged 65 and over (402 people), lower than the 15.4% in Greater Sydney.
+The area has 7.2% of residents aged 65 and over (398 people), which is lower than the 15.5% in Greater Sydney.
 Health outcomes among seniors were above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health